Cizr/-Control-Flow-Graph-Generator-A-Python-Tool-for-Visualizing-Program-Execution-Paths-/README.md

 ## Usage:
 1. Input your source code into the provided Python script.
+2. Adjust the nodes and connections in the script to accurately represent the control flow of your specific program.
+Note: The provided code example demonstrates the control flow for a simple comparison program and may require modifications for other programs.
-2. Run the script to generate the control flow graph.
+3. Run the script to generate the control flow graph.
-3. View and analyze the graph to understand the program's execution flow and decision points.
+4. View and analyze the graph to understand the program's execution flow and decision points.

 ## Contribution:
 Contributions are welcome!
 If you have suggestions, enhancements, or bug fixes, feel free to submit a pull request.